jerickjoe111/launch-school/LS215-LS216/BASIC_TECHNIQUES/objects.md

 list // => [ { A: 4 }, { c: 3 }, { Z: 1, B: 2 } ]
 ```

-## Sort object by value of first property in a list of objects
+## Sort objects by value of first property in a list of objects

 ```js
 let list = [{Z: 3, B: 3}, {c: 1}, {A: 2}];